MicrosoftDocs/dynamics365smb-docs/business-central/LocalFunctionality/Denmark/compliance-denmark.md

 [Electronic invoicing functionality](../../finance-edocuments-overview.md) in [!INCLUDE[prod_short](../../includes/prod_short.md)] provides the possibility to generate electronic analogues of business documents (customer invoices or customer credit memo) in required formats (OUOUBL and Peppol BIS) and perform post-processing of generated electronic documents, for example, send it to various destinations, as well as, to import vendor electronic documents (vendor invoices or vendor credit memo) into the system from various external sources.
 As users need to send electronic documents directly, they can do it via Access Point service provider(s) where [!INCLUDE[prod_short](../../includes/prod_short.md)] is acting as transportation layer for sending created PEPPOL and OIOUBL standard compliant XML e-invoices as well as receiving, parsing, and importing XML received in before-mentioned formats as required by the law.
 In this scenario [!INCLUDE[prod_short](../../includes/prod_short.md)] e-documents exchange functionality works by the 4-corner model.

 Messaging is based on combination of synchrony and asynchrony API communication with an Access Point Service Provider.
-All types of information regarding ability to process incoming invoices, as well as business users’ notifications of approval or rejections of documents, are working based on predefined proper message processing.
+All types of information regarding ability to process incoming invoices, and business users’ notifications of approval or rejections of documents, are working based on predefined proper message processing.
 You can read more about [Danish Electronic invoicing with NemHandel](how-to-edocuments-nemhadel.md) here.

 ### Annex 2, 3, a